Oil falls on U.S. crude stock build, Delta variant spread - Up News Info

 “Crude prices remained heavy after the EIA crude oil inventory showed stockpiles unexpectedly rose last week,” said Edward Moya, senior market analyst at OANDA, noting “the report was mixed as gasoline stockpiles fell more than expected.”

-With U.S. gasoline futures holding near their highest since October 2014, the gasoline
+With U.S. gasoline futures near their highest since October 2014, the gasoline

 Advertisement